Soberia/bypasshub/README.md

 For `Xray-core` you can place [additional configuration](https://xtls.github.io/Xray-docs-next/config/features/multiple.html) files in the `xray/configs` directory (e.g. to block BitTorrent traffic).

-For `OpenConnect`, you can place [user-based configuration](http://ocserv.gitlab.io/www/manual.html) files in the `ocserv/configs` directory (e.g. to give user a static IP address).
+For `OpenConnect`, you can place [user-based configuration](http://ocserv.gitlab.io/www/manual.html) files in the `ocserv/configs` directory (e.g. to give the user a static IP address).
 The name of the config file should correspond to the defined username.

 ## DNSSEC